eigenfoo/old-eigenfoo.github.io/_posts/2018-03-18-reddit-clusters.md

 culture for people to see.
 To quote [Steve Huffman, Reddit’s CEO](https://www.inverse.com/article/43611-reddit-ceo-steve-huffman-hate-speech):

-> "I believe the best defense against racism and other repugnant views, both
+> “I believe the best defense against racism and other repugnant views, both
 > on Reddit and in the world, is instead of trying to control what people
 > can and cannot say through rules, is to repudiate these views in a free
-> conversation, and empower our communities to do so on Reddit."
+> conversation, and empower our communities to do so on Reddit.”

 And there’s no way we can refute and repudiate these deplorable views without knowing what those views are.
 And instead of spending hours of each of these